MattLatt/GDAL_2.1.x_VC/README.md

 /!\ Due to GitHub (free version) limitation I've deleted the static version of gdal-2.1.1.lib (more than 650 MB), so you will have to rebuild the static lib version to build the "test_static_XX workspaces".

+## 2016-08-12:

+	- Compiled with the HDF5 drivers (dynamically linked to the v1.8.17 of the HDF5 lib, binaries provided in the 3rdpart folder)

+What still need to be done :

+	- add iconv library

+    - test if it's possible to use Unicode charset (instead of Multi-Byte)

 ## 2016-08-10:

 	- Surrounded file URI with quote in the post-build events to fix issue when working in folder with space in the name